rsksmart/devportal/docs/03-node-operators/04-setup/03-configuration/03-reference.md

 ## blockchain.config.name

-A string that describe the name of the configuration.
+A string that describes the name of the configuration.
 We use:

 |  | `blockchain.config.name` |